modula-systems/modula/docs/source/index.rst

 Citing the docs
 ^^^^^^^^^^^^^^^^

-The docs currently contain some original research contributions not published anywhere else---in particular, the section on manifold duality maps.
+The docs currently contain some original research contributions not published anywhere else---in particular, the section on manifold duality maps and the experiment on weight erasure.
 If you want to cite the docs, here's some BibTeX:

 .. code::